kunegis/stu/README.md

 in referring to kitchen-related verbs, and also honours the author of the original Unix Make, Stuart Feldman.

-Stu was written in 2014/2015/2016 by Jérôme Kunegis Koblenz-Landau, with help from other contributors.
+Stu was written in 2014-2017 by Jérôme Kunegis at the University of Koblenz-Landau (Germany) and at the University of Namur (Belgium), with help from other contributors.

 Stu is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free